ffagithub/FFA-Regional-Standards/README.md

 2. More and more systems are introduced into the region

-The impact of this complexity is
+As the scale of systems increases, so too does the level of complexity.
+This in turn does the following:

-**Fragility**: As the scale of systems increases, so too does the level of complexity.
-This in turn breeds fragility and increases the risks of system failures.
+**Fragility**: Breeds fragility and increases the risks of system failures.

-**Costs**: As the scale of systems increase, so too does the costs of developing and maintaining these systems increases.
-If complexity isn’t properly managed and mitigated there is an accelerated drain on resources (time, money and expertise).
+**Costs**: Accelerates the drain on resources (time, money and expertise).

 Solution
 --------